April 25, 2009

 The performance ended at 10:30 p.m. and all participants were honored on the stage by Mr. Scholten.
 The ladies received flowers and Piet v.d.
 Hof received a laurel wreath for his efforts.
 Once this was concluded the stage was transformed into a ballroom, and until the wee hours of the morning the smooth floor was well used to the excellent strains of the well known band, The Spirituals.

-Birthday Celebration for Her Royal Highness Princess Beatrix
+Birthday Celebration for HRH Princess Beatrix

 The large ballroom was beautifully decorated for the event, with the color orange as the main motif - but it looked more like an intimate dancing room [i.e., a small public party room, like a cocktail bar with a dance floor] than a ballroom.